 RAL paint color palette – a universally used color marking system

-The RAL color chart owes its name to the German Institute for Quality and Marking, by which it was developed - RAL Deutsches Institut für Gütesicherung und Kennzeichnung e.
-V. Initially, it contained only 40 items, but it immediately gained great popularity among people professionally involved in color selection.
-Over time, the palette was expanded so that the current RAL Classic color palette can impress with a wealth of over 200 precisely marked colors.
+The RAL color chart owes its name to the German Institute for Quality and Labeling, which developed it – RAL Deutsches Institut für Gütesicherung und Kennzeichnung e.
+V. Initially containing only 40 items, it immediately gained widespread popularity among color professionals.
+Over time, the palette was expanded, so that today the RAL Classic color chart boasts a rich selection of over 200 precisely labeled colors.

-1. Variety: The RAL sample book offers over 200 unique color shades, allowing you to choose exactly the one that best reflects your design vision.
+1. Variety: The RAL colour chart offers over 200 unique colour shades, allowing you to choose exactly the one that best reflects your design vision.

-2. Precision: The RAL system is based on numbering and coding, which ensures clear identification of colors regardless of language or location.
+2. Precision: The RAL system is based on numbering and coding, which ensures unambiguous identification of colors regardless of language or location.

-3. Universality: The RAL pattern is used all over the world in areas such as architecture, industry, painting, graphic design and many others.
+3. Universality: The RAL colour chart is used worldwide in fields such as architecture, industry, painting, graphic design and many others.

 Color selection determined by standards

-The RAL color chart is a standard for accurate identification of individual color shades.
-They are used by professionals operating in various industries, construction and interior decoration.
-The uniformity of the system, its worldwide availability and the readability of color presentation facilitate the selection of appropriate colors, consistent with the investor's guidelines and meeting the requirements of a given project.
-Our samples guarantee precise marking, and original RAL color samplers allow you to physically recognize each color.
-Thanks to them, you can freely choose from a variety of shades.
+The RAL color chart is the standard for precisely identifying individual color shades.
+Professionals working in various industries, construction, and interior design use them.
+The system's uniformity, global availability, and clear color presentation facilitate the selection of appropriate colors that meet the investor's guidelines and the requirements of a given project.
+Our charts guarantee precise identification, and original RAL color samples allow you to physically experience each color.
+Thanks to them, you can freely choose from a wide variety of shades.

 An extensive RAL palette - a sample is the key to successful purchases